Fire Academy

 wjterry@gtcc.edu

-If you successfully complete the Firefighter Academy, you will obtain your Firefighter I & II, HazMat Level 1 Responder, Technical Rescuer – General, and Technical Rescuer – Vehicle Rescue Certifications.
-These certifications are provided by the NC Office of the State Fire Marshal.
+• Upon successful completion of the Firefighter Academy, participants will receive certifications including Firefighter I & II, HazMat Level 1 Responder, Technical Rescuer – General, and Technical Rescuer – Vehicle Rescue, provided by the N.C.
+Office of the State Fire Marshal.

 The average cost of the Academy, if you are not affiliated with a fire department in North Carolina, is about $2,400.
 If you are affiliated with a NC fire department, you will be exempt from paying the registration fees and normally can use the turnout gear from your fire department with approval from the chief of the department.
 Understand that these figures are estimates for planning purposes only.
 This includes the following: